-Liberal studies are courses of study designed to broaden a learner’s skill and understanding beyond the requirements of an area of specialization.
-The courses involve interdisciplinary examinations of knowledge from different subject areas, and help develop foundational skills in order to synthesize learning into a coherent whole in order to serve students’ career and life goals.
+Liberal Studies courses involve interdisciplinary examinations of knowledge from different subject areas.
+They help develop foundational skills that serve students’ career and life goals.

 JIBC offers core liberal studies courses for its certificate, diploma and degree programs and accepts credit for completion of equivalent courses from other BC post-secondary institutions.
 Liberal studies courses completed in provinces and countries outside BC may be evaluated for equivalency at the student’s expense.